 - Capital expenditure plans are affordable, prudent, and sustainable - Treasury Management decisions are taken in accordance with professional good practice and in full understanding of the risks involved and how these risks will be managed to levels that are acceptable. - 1.2 The Code imposes on authorities clear governance procedures for setting and revising of Prudential Indicators and describes the matters to which an authority will have regard when doing so.
 This is designed to deliver accountability in taking capital financing, borrowing and Treasury Management decisions.
 A fundamental provision of the Prudential Code is that over the medium-term net borrowing will only be for a capital purpose. - 1.3 Under the Code, individual authorities are responsible for deciding the level of their affordable borrowing, having regard to the Code.
-Under the Code, the PFCC is required to set a range of Prudential Indicators for the financial year 2021/22. - 1.4 The Code states that Prudential Indicators for Treasury Management should be considered together with the Annual Investment Strategy.
-The indicators reflect the Capital Plan, existing commitments and associated financing costs as included within the Medium-Term Financial Plan (MTFP) 2021/22 to 2024/25.
+Under the Code, the PFCC is required to set a range of Prudential Indicators for the financial years 2022/23 to 2024/25. - 1.4 The Code states that Prudential Indicators for Treasury Management should be considered together with the Annual Investment Strategy.
+The indicators reflect the Capital Plan, existing commitments and associated financing costs as included within the Medium-Term Financial Plan (MTFP) 2022/23 to 2025/26.